Psychology News And Research

 Psychological stress at the cellular level

-Recent studies have shown that psychological stress may have a direct impact on mitochondria, the organelles that typically produce energy within every cell in our bodies (apart from red blood cells).
+Recent studies show that psychological stress may have a direct impact on mitochondria, the organelles that typically produce energy within every cell in our bodies (apart from red blood cells).
 Mitochondria are generally the only organelles with their own genome (their genes are usually referred to as mtDNA).

 Some researchers posit that stressful psychosocial experiences, including chronically stressful experiences such as discrimination, adverse childhood experiences, job strain, low socioeconomic status, social isolation, and caregiving, can be “sensed” by mitochondria, thus affecting their release of certain chemical signals and even altering their mtDNA.
 When mitochondria must consistently alter their functions to react to chronic stress, the rest of the body may be affected as well.
 Some consequences may include heightened risk for certain diseases, chronic inflammation, and accelerated aging.